-The senior student with the highest cumulative grade point average, who is also graduating as Magna Cum Laude, will be designated as the senior class valedictorian.
-The senior student with the second highest grade point average, who is also graduating as Magna Cum Laude, will be designated as the salutatorian.
+The senior student with the highest cumulative grade point average, who is also graduating as Highest Honors, will be designated as the senior class valedictorian.
+The senior student with the second highest grade point average, who is also graduating as Highest Honors, will be designated as the salutatorian.
 The valedictorian(s) and salutatorian(s) will be recognized in graduation ceremonies.
 The valedictorian and salutatorian will be determined by the grade point average and curricula completion at the end of the senior year.

 - B. Students who qualify for valedictorian, salutatorian must meet the following criteria: - 1.
 Must have the highest-grade point average (GPA) of the students with whom they are compared in the senior class (e.g., regular education). - 2.
 Must have enrolled as a full-time student in Arkansas Virtual Academy for at least four consecutive semesters preceding the graduation date. - 3.
-Must have completed the SMART CORE curriculum as outlined in the student handbook.

-C. If an education agency, organization, institution, etc. from outside the school system request that the names of one valedictorian and one salutatorian for recognition, the names submitted shall be the names of the two students with highest grade point average from the previous completed semester when calculated to the nearest decimal point that breaks the tie.

-E. If two or more students are tied for the rank of valedictorian or salutatorian, they shall be designated as co-valedictorian and/or co-salutatorian.

-F. Students selected as valedictorians and salutatorians must complete all requirements for graduation by the end of the second semester of the senior year.
+Must have completed the SMART CORE curriculum as outlined in the student handbook. - C. If an education agency, organization, institution, etc. from outside the school system request that the names of one valedictorian and one salutatorian for recognition, the names submitted shall be the names of the two students with <a href="https://nierwise.new.org/linearizeta-new. - E. If two or more students are tied for the rank of valedictorian or salutatorian, they shall be designated as co-valedictorian and/or co-salutatorian. - F. Students selected as valedictorians and salutatorians must complete all requirements for graduation by the end of the second semester of the senior year.
 Students who have been selected but fail to complete all requirements for graduation by the end of the second semester for any reason shall become ineligible, and the next eligible candidate will be selected as the valedictorian or salutatorian.